IgniteUI/indigo-design-docfx/en/components/radio-group.md

 ## State

 Each Radio element in the group supports **on** and **off** selection states.
 In Figma, you can switch between them by using the `Checked` boolean property in the right sidebar.
-In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.

 <img class="responsive-img" src="../images/radiogroup_demo.png" srcset="../images/radiogroup_demo@2x.png 2x" />